If you have lost a parent recently, you may be concerned as…

 A service can also be held before or after the burial at a separate location and this can be religious or non-religious in nature.

-A direct cremation is for those who’d prefer not to have a funeral service at all.
+This funeral type has been designed for those who’d prefer not to have a funeral service at all.

 A cremation would be carried out as usual, but without any family or friends present.